csalcedo001/psrl/README.md

 Main executables:
 * scripts/plot_regret.py: plots like Figure 2 in the paper
-* scripts/gridworld_video.py: video of trajectory (gridworlds only)
+* scripts/gridworld_plots.py: plots and video of trajectory (gridworlds only)

 Additional:
 * scripts/train.py: the previous script perform training by default, so this script is just a proof-of-concept that training is done correctly.
 Note: Uses W&B by default